Student-teacher ratios dataset

 - Data is drawn from the National Schools Statistics Collection (NSSC) collected in August each year and published in ABS, Schools, Australia.

-- In 2020, restrictions due to COVID-19 may have impacted on NSSC data.
-However, students and teachers who were working remotely, or whose schooling or work was temporarily disrupted due to COVID-19 at the time of the collection were included in the count.
+- In 2020 and 2021, restrictions due to COVID-19 may have impacted on NSSC enrolment data.
+However, students who were learning remotely, or whose schooling was temporarily disrupted due to COVID-19 at the time of the collection were included in the count.
 Overall, it is estimated that the impacts of COVID-19 on the data were minor.
-For further details see Schools Australia 2020.
+For further details see Schools Australia 2020 and 2021.

 - Full-time equivalent (FTE) student-teacher ratios are calculated by dividing the FTE student number by the FTE teaching staff number.
 Student-teacher ratios are an indicator of the level of staffing resources used and should not be used as a measure of class size.
 They do not take account of teacher aides and other non-teaching staff who may also assist in the delivery of school education or of non-teaching duties of teaching staff.